Obtaining A Mortgage After Bankruptcy

 Open a secured credit card.
 Again, make monthly on-time payments to show a good payment history.
 You can use this card for minor expenses, such as gas, groceries or utility bills.

 Show that you know how to handle other types of credit accounts.
-Whether student loans, personal loans or other types of credit (what is closed end credit?), make regular on-time monthly payments so that you begin to develop a track record of success.
+Whether student loans, personal loans or other types of credit, make regular on-time monthly payments so that you begin to develop a track record of success.

 Talk to your lender about the requirements necessary to qualify for a mortgage loan.
 This includes minimum credit score, debt-to-income ratio, length of waiting period after bankruptcy discharge, if you have extenuating circumstances and if there is anything you can do to reasonably speed up the process.